Plan Your Visit

 Shin Yu Pai

 Shin Yu is a poet, essayist and visual artist.
 She served as an artist-in-residence for Town Hall Seattle, is a former ambassador of On The Boards, and served as the fourth Poet Laureate of The City of Redmond from 2015 to 2017.
 She currently works as a full-time events producer for Atlas Obscura, designing public programs and experiential events that take place throughout the Pacific Northwest.
 Shin Yu holds an MFA from The School of the Art Institute of Chicago and a MA in Museology from The University of Washington.
+Shin Yu Pai collaborated with Science Communication Fellow, Brett Morris to create a song that draws its melodic structures from sonified starlight data and lyrics that reflect on Morris’ research on unknown worlds.

 Natalie is a cartoonist, illustrator, and teaching artist.
 Her art focuses on documenting travel, relationships, and the natural world, and has been published in multiple anthologies, periodicals, and self-produced minicomics and zines.
 Natalie collaborated with Science Communication Fellow, Erika Harnett to develop a zine about space dust, which highlights Erika’s research.
 (Natalie Dupille (left) and Erika Harnett with their zine about space dust.)